 Scrub parsnips, cut in half and quarter lengthwise.
 If they are large remove the woody core.

 Wash and cut the lemon into thin wedges and remove any seeds.

 In a mixing bowl, add lemon wedges, parsnips and thyme, then drizzle with 2 tbsp olive oil and lemon juice, toss to coat.
 Season with sea salt and pepper.

 Line a baking tray, spread ingredients evenly, place cut red onion flowers onto the tray.
 The onion flowers should have a little space around them, because they will open up.
 Bake for 40 minutes.

 Half cherry tomatoes if they are large, otherwise leave whole.
 Put into a bowl with cooked lentils, capers, 1 tbsp lemon juice and a drizzle of olive oil, then season to taste.
-Add to the roasting parsnips after 40 minutes, cook for another 10 minutes.
+Add to the parsnips after 40 minutes of roasting and cook for another 10 minutes.